The Salford ranger team provide led and self led outdoor education visits. We can provide National Curriculum linked opportunities covering:

 The cost for ranger led outdoor education visits is £75 for Salford school and £100 for all other schools.
 Self led sessions are free of charge.
 Visits can accommodate a class of up to 30 children for 2 hours.

-If you would like to book a visit please contact the ranger team by telephone on 0161 793 4219 or use the form below.
+If you would like to book a visit please contact us online below.

 Remember you can contact us quicker, easier, better online.